cemoody/Document2Vec/README.md

 from scipy.spatial.distance import cosine
 # vector for 'i love jackets'
 v0 = doc_vectors[0, :]
-# vector for 'coat'
+# vector the word 'jackets'
-v1 = d2v['coat']
+v1 = d2v['jackets']
 similarity = 1 - cosine(v0, v1)
-print(similarity) # 0.84
+print(similarity) # 0.320
-# Note that sentence vector and the coat vector are very similar
-# even though the sentence did not literally contain the word `coat`
+# Of course, the similarity with a word that is literally
+# in the sentence is going to be quite high
+# What if we try something similar, like coats?
-v2 = d2v['jacket']
+v2 = d2v['coats']
 similarity = 1 - cosine(v0, v2)
+print(similarity) # 0.265
+# And then if we try a very something very dissimilar from the sentece
+# like the city of New York we get low similarity:
+v3 = d2v['new_york']
+similarity = 1 - cosine(v0, v3)
-print(similarity) # 0.87
+print(similarity) # 0.02
-# Of course, the similarity with a word that is included
-# is slightly higher
 ```

 # Monitoring training